- Academics at PISD

 Interpreter Services

-The district must provide the parent with a written or audiotaped copy of the child's IEP translated into the parent's native language.
+The district must provide the parent with a written or audiotape copy of the child's IEP translated into the parent's native language.
 Texas Educ.
 Code § 29.005(d)(1).

 If you need an interpreter for a meeting, contact your child's case manager and they will follow the district process for requesting an interpreter.